Frontage Laboratories, Inc. is a leading global Contract Research Organization in the United States.

-The Company has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-US Privacy Shield Framework.
-The Company is committed to subjecting, and does subject, all personal data received from the European Economic Area (EEA or Switzerland), in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
-To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List: https://www.privacyshield.gov/list.
+The Company has certified its compliance with the EU-U.S. Data Privacy Framework (DPF) Principles, UK Extension of the EU-U.S. Data Privacy Framework Principle, and the Swiss-U.S. Data Privacy Framework Principles.
+The Company is committed to subjecting, and does subject, all Personal Data received from the European Economic Area (EEA),UK or Switzerland, in reliance on the Data Privacy Framework, to the Framework’s applicable Principles.
+To learn more about the Data Privacy Framework, visit the U.S. Department of Commerce’s Data Privacy Framework List: https://www.dataprivacyframework.gov/list.

-California residents using our website or services have further protections under the California Consumer Privacy Act (CCPA), as amended by the California Privacy Rights Act.
+US residents using our website or services may have further protections under State specific Privacy regulations.

 The Company is a global company with affiliates, varied business processes, management structures, and technical systems that cross borders.
 Information collected by the Company or on our behalf may be stored on our servers and may be transferred to, accessed from, or stored and processed in, the United States and other countries or regions including but not limited to the EU and China, and any other country where the Company or its service providers maintain facilities.
 This policy will be adhered to at all times regardless of your jurisdiction and we will endeavor to protect your privacy rights at all times regardless of the location of our processing.